GJZwiers/sentry_deno/README.md

 > **Note**
-> As of Deno v1.25 it is possible to import the Sentry SDK for Node directly into Deno using npm URLs, e.g. `import Sentry from 'npm:@sentry/node'.
+> As of Deno v1.25 it is possible to import the Sentry SDK for Node directly into Deno using npm URLs, e.g. `import * as Sentry from 'npm:@sentry/node'.
 Therefore I have deprecated this module.
 You are still welcome to use it, but I will no longer update it.

 # Sentry_deno